This 'Game Of Thrones' Actor Got The Role By Lifting Someone During The Audition

-One of the most feared characters on “Games of Thrones” is Ser Gregor Clegane, also known as “The Mountain.”
+If you just watched Sunday night’s episode of “Game of Thrones,” you’re reeling about one character: Ser Gregor Clegane, also known as “The Mountain.”

-The Mountain is responsible for not only burning the face of his brother, The Hound, but also murdering women and children.
+He was involved in a major jaw-droppingly gruesome fight scene Sunday night with Prince Oberyn Martell.

-Up until now, much of the damage the character did was off-screen, so casual fans may not recognise him.
+You may not recognise the Mountain, but he’s been featured on the show before causing a lot of damage off screen.

 “Game of Thrones” does occasionally replace minor characters, so recasting The Mountain wasn’t too out of the ordinary.

-During a recent Reddit AMA (Ask Me Anything), the 6’9, 419 lbs. weightlifter discussed how he got the part as Westeros’ most intimidating force.
+During a recent Reddit AMA (Ask Me Anything), the 6’9, 419-pound weightlifter discussed how he got the part as Westeros’ most intimidating force.

 “They (HBO) contacted me and called me in for an audition,” Björnsson said in the AMA.
 “During the audition I lifted the guy up (well he asked me to) and they were really impressed.”